 Unfortunately, McQueen and his screenwriter John Ridley have chosen to fixate more on the “horror” than anything else.
 We are barely introduced to Solomon (Chiwetel Ejiofor), a genteel, well-educated, top-hat tipping gentleman who supports his family with his skills as a carpenter and accomplished fiddle-player, before he is bamboozled by a pair of con men with a laughably simple ruse and shanghaied into slavery by the next morning (if I didn’t already know that this was a Very Serious Film, I might have begun to suspect I had been bamboozled into a sneak for the latest Hangover sequel).

-What ensues is not so much a tangible story arc as it is a two-hour aversion therapy session (how many repetitive scenes of beatings, lashings, lynchings and rape can you sit through with your eyes pinned open like Malcolm McDowell in A Clockwork Orange before you beg for mercy?
+What ensues is not so much a tangible story arc as it is a two-hour aversion therapy session (how many repetitive scenes of beatings, lashings, and lynchings can you sit through with your eyes pinned open like Malcolm McDowell in A Clockwork Orange before you beg for mercy?
 Start the timer!)
 As the years tick by, Solomon is bought and sold and loaned and traded and sold again.
-Then more beatings, lashings, lynchings and rapes…different plantations.
+Then more beatings, lashings, and lynchings…different plantations.

 I sense there is a really terrific film here, screaming to get out from underneath all the ham-fisted slavery porn.
 I understand that a film doesn’t have to be a “comfortable” experience, especially when dealing with an uncomfortable subject.
 I get “provocative”.
 I get “challenging”.
 That’s what makes good art.
 But a film also has to tell a story.
 I don’t care if it’s a happy story, or a sad story, or even a linear story.
 But a film shouldn’t be merely something to endure (unless you’re a masochist and into that sort of thing; I won’t judge you).